Assessing Algorithmic Fairness with Unobserved Protected Class Using Data Combination: Unidentifiability of Disparity Measures Under Data Combination

-Since the disparity measures are functions of the full joint distribution $\pr(A, \hY, Y, Z)$, to prove the unidentifiability of the disparity measures we show that there generally exist multiple \textit{valid} full joint distributions that give rise to different disparities but at the same time agree with the marginal joint distributions $\pr(\hY, Y, Z)$ and $\pr(A, Z)$ identifiable from the main dataset and the auxiliary dataset, respectively.
+Since the disparity measures are functions of the full joint distribution $\pr(A, \hY, Y, Z)$, to prove the unidentifiability of the disparity measures, we show that there generally exist multiple \textit{valid} full joint distributions that give rise to different disparities but at the same time agree with the marginal joint distributions $\pr(\hY, Y, Z)$ and $\pr(A, Z)$, which characterize the primary dataset and the auxiliary dataset, respectively.
 To formalize the validity of full joint distributions, we introduce the \textit{coupling} of two marginal distributions \citep{villani2008optimal}.
-Because outcomes and protected classes are discrete, we focus on couplings of discrete distributions.\footnote{Proxies can still be continuous, which we will leverage when we impose smoothness constraints.}
+Because outcomes and protected classes are discrete, we focus on couplings of discrete distributions.\footnote{Proxies can still be continuous, which we will leverage when we impose extra smoothness assumptions in \Cref{sec: PIsmooth}.}